Niac04/Student_Management/README.md

 Project Description

-This project is a Student Management Web Application built with Node.js and Express.js.
-The goal is to create a simple and organized system that allows admins to manage student records using RESTful APIs.
+A backend RESTful API built with Node.js and Express.js for managing student records.
+Designed for learning CRUD operations, backend architecture, and team collaboration using Postman and GitHub.

 The application will handle operations like adding students, updating their information, retrieving their data, and deleting records.
 We plan to test all endpoints using Postman, since there won’t be a front-end for now.